32 of the Best Salary Negotiation Tips

-11. Rules and Policies.
 If the employer states that something is company policy, challenge it by asking the basis or reason for the policy.
-Ask what exceptions have been made, and the rationale behind these.
+Ask what exceptions have been made, and the rationale behind these exceptions.
 Find a situation or context that would make you exempt from the policy.

-Does your role really fit neatly into a salary category and band?
+- Does your role really fit neatly into a salary category and band?
 If you can make a good argument as to why your role is unique and different, then you’re more likely to persuade.

 Beware the Traps

-14. Read the contract!
 Generally speaking, the person who creates the game has the advantage.
-So don’t negotiate a superb job offer verbally, only to push a lot of gold across the table by not reading their contract.
-It does take time and usually isn’t written in easily comprehensible language.
+So, don’t negotiate a superb job offer verbally, only to push a lot of gold across the table by not reading the employer’s contract.
+It can take time and usually isn’t written in easily comprehensible language.

-15. Stay out of Range.
 Your future boss or HR may try to persuade you to state your salary range early on.
-Try to avoid this if possible by asking what salary range they are offering instead, or say you will consider any reasonable offer.
-If you have a fairly good idea of what salary ranges are applicable to your situation, and are pressed into a corner to be specific, go for the top end of the salary range.
+Try to avoid giving a range if possible by asking what salary range the employer is offering instead, or say you will consider any reasonable offer.
+If you have a fairly good idea of what salary ranges are applicable to your situation and are pressed into a corner to be specific, go for the top end of the salary range.
 You can always negotiate down.

-Seen the forms that ask you for your last positions' salary or contract rate?
-Leave it blank.
-If they ask for your salary expectation, tell them that you’re 'open' or are 'negotiable'.
+Seen the forms that ask you for your last position’s salary or contract rate?
+Leave this part blank.
+If an employer asks for your salary expectation, tell the employer that you’re “open” or are “negotiable.”
 Why?
 Once you state a salary, this rate will form the ceiling beneath which the negotiation game will be played.
-Similarly, if you give a salary range, you can guess which end of your range you’ll be anchored to.
+Similarly, if you provide a salary range, you can guess which end of your range you’ll be anchored to.

-17. Don't take "No" for an answer.
-No, doesn’t necessarily mean no!
+“No” doesn’t necessarily mean no!
 You’re not the only one trying to get the best deal out of the negotiation.
-Just because they said they can’t meet your salary or compensation range, doesn’t mean they won’t call back and up the offer later.
-It happens all the time.
-Often it’s no more than negotiation tactics.
+Just because the employer said they can’t meet your salary or compensation range, it doesn’t mean the employer won’t call back and up the offer later.
+Employers changing their minds happens all the time.
+Often, it’s no more than negotiation tactics.